 Acronyms and initials - both foreign and national - also play an important role in translation: AIDS (acquired immunodeficiency syndrome) is an example of an abbreviation that is accepted both in Danish and German as such, while in French and Spanish it is SIDA, the abbreviation for the national expressions.
 The number of abbreviations in the terminology should be kept to an absolute minimum: only known and widely used abbreviations should be included in the national SNOMED CT® editions.

-It is further necessary to decide how to deal with certain SNOMED CT® abbreviations such as NOS (not otherwise specified) or O/E (on examination).
-Since the use of source language abbreviations in the target language may not make sense, it may be necessary to decode their meaning and translate them into fully specified sentences (see IHTSDO list of abbreviations in the Editorial (?)
+It is further necessary to decide how to deal with certain SNOMED CT® abbreviations such O/E (on examination).
+Since the use of source language abbreviations in the target language may not make sense, it may be necessary to decode their meaning and translate them into fully specified sentences (see IHTSDO Editorial (?)
 Guide).